Chieze-Franklin/Bolt.js-Book/packagejson.md

 Let us now begin to add Bolt-specific fields.

+Every Bolt-specific field must be contained in an object called `bolt`.
+So add the following:

+`"bolt": {}`

 -its a regular npm package.json, but has a few extra stuff added to it

 -set it to serve \/home